-The conference will include four Workshops with three components each: (1) a broad perspective in a plenary/panel session (2) a facilitated discussion on how the broad theme is currently being addressed nationally on campuses (sharing examples) and (3) a practice session wherein plans are developed to apply what was learned to participants’ individual campuses.
+The conference will include four Workshops with three components each: (1) a broad perspective in a plenary/panel session, (2) models for success demonstrating how the broad theme is currently being addressed nationally on campuses, and (3) a practice session wherein plans are developed to apply what was learned to participants’ individual campuses.

 We encourage participants to attend Liberal Arts Illuminated in teams in order to have the most engaging experience and take the most practical learnings back to their campuses.